The Science of Painting and the Art of Programming

 To me it doesn’t really matter what you compare it to.
 Paining is a bit arbitrary, but still useful as a way of talking about how both art forms and engineering contains aspects of each other.

 Programming is as Much for Humans as for Computers

 We use programming languages to write code, instructing computers to do tasks we want done.
-However there are an infinite number of ways we could do this.
+However, there are an infinite number of ways that we could do this.